Disclosure: I visited several of the sites in the post for free for review purposes. All opinions are my own.

 One of Sandy Hill’s grand mansions is now Laurier House National Historic Site (335 Laurier Avenue East).
 Once home to prime ministers Wilfrid Laurier and Mackenzie King (not at the same time), the Second Empire-style building is now a wonderfully quirky place to visit.

-On “white glove” tours, you can pick up and examine artifacts such as King’s cigarette case, and the home often hosts interactive plays, afternoon teas on the porch, escape rooms and other special events.
+The home often hosts interactive plays, tea on the veranda, escape rooms and other special events.
 In the third-floor library, keep an eye out for King’s crystal ball, which he received as a gift.
 Some guides claim he never used it, but I personally suspect he couldn’t resist the temptation to give it a whirl—perhaps in an attempt to commune with the ghost of one of his many dogs, all named Pat.
 (Yes, I’m fascinated by King.
 He just seems so quintessentially Canadian—staid on the outside, eccentric on the inside.)

 Sandy Hill’s Jeopardy! connection